 (c) New structures and associated improvements shall be permitted when substantially screened from view from the river by topography or vegetation.
 If inadequate topographic or vegetative screening exists on a site, the structure or improvements may be permitted if vegetation is established to provide substantial screening of the proposed structure or improvement within a reasonable period of time (for example 4-5 years).
-The condition of "substantial vegetative screening" shall consist of an ample density and mixture of native evergreen and deciduous vegetation to totally obscure the structure or improvement, or allow a highly filtered view of the proposed structure or resource protection may be visible from the river, but must be designed to blend with the natural character of the landscape.
+The condition of "substantial vegetative screening" shall consist of an ample density and mixture of native evergreen and deciduous vegetation to totally obscure the structure or improvement, or allow a highly filtered view of the proposed structure or improvement.
+Improvements needed for public recreation use or resource protection may be visible from the river, but must be designed to blend with the natural character of the landscape.

-Stats.
-Implemented: ORS 390.845(2) Hist.: PR 4-1992, f. & cert. ef.
+Hist.: PR 4-1992, f. & cert. ef.
 7-29-92; PRD 6-2008, f. & cert. ef.
 5-15-08